Confederate signs placed back on city property - Picayune Item

 Confederate signs placed back on city property

-Signs denoting a local civic club that uses the Confederate Battle flag as its logo and a sign describing the history of local Confederate companies have been put back in their respective places in Picayune after it was discovered that state law prohibits the removal of such items unless they are placed in an even more prominent spot.
+Signs denoting a local civic club that uses the Confederate Battle flag as its logo and a sign describing the history of local Confederate Companies have been put back in their respective places in Picayune after it was discovered that state law prohibits the removal of such items unless they are placed in an even more prominent spot.

 The signs were removed last week after city officials received a complaint of their presence.
 Two of the three signs removed advertised the Sons of the Confederate Veterans, a local civic club.
 Those signs were located at the two main entrances of the city, one along Memorial Boulevard near Interstate 59, and the other on Sycamore Road/Highway 43 North near the interstate.
 They were displayed along with signs advertising several other civic organizations.
 A third sign describing the history of Confederate Companies in Pearl River County was removed from it’s place in front of the Intermodal and Tourist Center along Highway 11.
 All of those signs have been reinstalled Tuesday evening, said Representative Stacey Wilkes .